The age-old question is whether you should build or buy a house. Another common question is which option is more profitable.

 Despite the many positives of building a house, there are some cons.
 Here are some of the largest that can sometimes be overlooked before it’s too late.

-Harder to Stay Within Budget: Building a home is simply expensive.
+Hard to Stay Within Budget: Building a home is simply expensive.
 It costs a lot of money, and because of that, it can be difficult to stay within the budget.
-You’ll want to get the good features and, in turn, can likely end up spending much more than you can afford.
+You’ll want to get the good features and finishes, which in turn can lead to spending much more than your budget allows.

-Unexpected Costs: At Sustainable 9, we’ll do everything we can to keep the home within your price range.
-But unfortunately, not every home builder is like us.
-Small upgrades throughout the project can turn into huge price increases.
+Unexpected Costs: If it isn’t assumed, we’ll do everything we can to keep the home within your price range.
+But unfortunately, not every home builder is like us and will pressure you to push your budget for additional add-ons or furniture.
+Small upgrades throughout the project can turn into huge price increases in the end which is why we strive to be upfront and honest about the true costs of construction.

 Pros and Cons of Buying a House